yogeshwar607/shreemoryacabs/docs/REVIEW_COLLECTION_STRATEGY.md

 ```
 Dear [Customer Name],

 We sincerely apologize that we did not meet your expectations.
-This is absolutely not the standard of service we strive for at GreenEVCabs.
+This is absolutely not the standard of service we strive for at Shree Morya Cabs.

 We take your concerns very seriously and would like to make this right.
 Please contact us directly at +91 74982 64215 so we can discuss what went wrong and how we can resolve it.

 Thank you for bringing this to our attention.
 We are committed to improving.

-- [Your Name], GreenEVCabs Management
+- [Your Name], Shree Morya Cabs Management
 ```

 **Critical Actions:**